 GFCI outlets trip repeatedly.

-A GFCI outlet is a ground fault circuit interrupter that shuts off an electrical power circuit when it detects that the electrical current is flowing along an unintended path – like a person or water instead of the appliance it’s intended to flow into.
+A GFCI outlet is a ground fault circuit interrupter that shuts off an electric power circuit when it detects that the electrical current is flowing along an unintended path – like a person or water instead of the appliance it’s intended to flow into.
 If you have one that keeps tripping it means it has a ground fault or it is worn out.
 You should move the appliance that’s plugged into it to another GFCI and test it.
 If it trips again it’s probably a problem with the appliance.
 If not, you have an electrical problem.
 Cut the power and look for a loose splice or damaged wire.
 If you can see anything, try replacing the outlet and if that still doesn’t work contact the professionals.